Sakampavankumar/Git-instructions/git.md

 ![newrepo3](newrepo3.PNG)

-7. Now You **Succesfully** created a New Repository on GitHub .This Github Repo is often referred to as Remote repo.
-It Is Called So Because it is not close to you, it is remote, it is on the cloud.Every project needs one remote repo for itself.
+7. Now You **Succesfully** created a New Repository on GitHub .**This Github Repo is often referred to as Remote repo**.
+It Is Called So Because it is not close to you, it is remote, it is on the cloud.Every project needs one remote repository for itself.

-8. Now we will see how we can **_push_** our data into the Repository .
+8. Now we will see how we can **_push_** our data from Local Repository(The one which contains your project file into the system) into the Remote Repository (The one which you created online on GitHub).

 ## It Can Be Done by Using Git.